Tag: David Mackintosh

 The below Parliamentary question was asked by David Mackintosh on 2016-04-11.

-To ask the Secretary of State for Communities and Local Government, what powers he has to intervene with under-performing housing associations.
+To ask the Secretary of State for Communities and Local Government, if his Department will make plans to provide the Housing Ombudsman service with greater powers to deal with complaints from members of the public.

 Brandon Lewis